Behavioral and Community Health (MBCH)

 The Department offers graduate study leading to the Master Public Health (MPH) in Behavioral and Community Health and the Doctor of Philosophy degree in Behavioral and Community Health.
 The graduate programs are designed to prepare behavioral health professionals with specific skills and the ability to implement theoretical knowledge in a practical setting.

 The mission of the MPH program is to promote the development of behavioral and community health professionals who understand the science, theory, and practice of public health and can apply this knowledge toward the enhancement of health status of communities.
 The MPH program is designed as a professional degree to prepare behavioral and community health professionals working in public health service as practitioners, administrators, supervisors, educators, consultants, and researchers.
-Students will participate in both academic and applied training in program planning and implementation, program evaluation, public policy analysis, research, and management.
+Students will participate in both academic and applied training in program planning and implementation, program evaluation, and research.

 Degree programs may be completed either full-time or part-time.
 All classes are held from in the late afternoon and evening typically starting at 4:00pm or later Monday through Friday.
 Faculty support coursework, research and practice experiences in many areas, including: health communication; health behavior; adolescent health; women’s health; health literacy and health disparities.
 Faculty hold doctoral degrees in public health, psychology, health education, sociology, and epidemiology.
 The Department offers excellent research and laboratory facilities including the Center for Young Adult Health and Development, Laboratory for Health Behavior Assessment and Intervention and The Center for Health Behavior Research.